ymbahe/hydrangea/docs/source/basics/installation.rst

 #.
 Install the hydrangea package in your python installation::

-   $ pip install --user .
+   $ pip install -r requirements.txt --user .

 You can now import the library in any python script by adding the line::